spetrovas99/Practica1/README.md

 # Practica1
-Práctica de Java.
+Java project

-# How does it work.
+# How does it work?

 I have created 9 classes, with different methods each one.
 ### Products: